 English 11 is designed to give students a survey of American Literature, experience writing a research paper and other persuasive essays, and exposure to writing and rhetorical techniques grounded in primary sources and key pieces from select literary periods.

-The English 11 course is designed to follow the development of American literature from its early beginning to the contemporary era, including sermons, diaries, speeches, short stories, poetry, novels, and journalism.
-Students explore American writers within the context of biographical, historical and cultural contexts, including the performing and visual arts.
+The English 11 course is designed to follow the development of American literature from its early beginnings to the contemporary era, including sermons, diaries, speeches, short stories, poetry, novels, and journalism.
+Students explore American writers within the context of biographical, historical, and cultural contexts, including the performing and visual arts.
 As students work their way through this chronological survey, they will explore various literary movements to analyze and evaluate the evolution of the American identity.
 Each module contains a writing focus and a rhetorical focus; literature within each module will be examined according to those focuses.
-The writing focus of this course will be on persuasive writing; outlines will be used for all major essays.
+The writing focus of this course will be on persuasive writing, and outlines will be used for all major essays.
 Students will compose a research paper in MLA format.
 Other assignments and lessons will be implemented as determined by the needs of the students.

 - Successful completion of English 9 and 10

 - Of Mice and Men by John Steinbeck*

 - A Raisin in the Sun by Lorraine Hansberry*